-By understanding the birthplace of Christianity, and the people who live there, we can build a deeper relationship with God.
+Understanding the birthplace of Christianity, builds a deeper relationship with God.

-God has made an unbreakable covenant with the Jewish people and its results are undeniable.
-Despite the turmoil of the Middle East, Israel is a vibrant country, contributing to world leading advancements in technology, health, business and sustainability.
+God made an unbreakable covenant with Israel and its results are undeniable.
+Despite the turmoil in the Middle East, Israel is a vibrant country, with world leading advancements in defence technology, health, agriculture, medicine and business.

-As believers we are called to serve God and heal the world.
-Yet God also specifically calls us to support, comfort and strengthen Israel and its people.
+As believers we are called to heal the world.
+God also singles out his first chosen, to comfort and strengthen Israel and her people.

 Read more below >